hhaji/Master-of-Data-Science-at-SBU/README.md

-# Master-of-Data-Science-SBU
-Master of Science in Data Science at Shahid Beheshti University
+# Master of Science in Data Science at Shahid Beheshti University